 Autumn is in the air.
 Pumpkins and raspberries are ripening in my garden, the air is cooler, and catalogues already celebrate Halloween and Thanksgiving.
 Off-season prices are about to kick in: it’s almost time for spontaneous getaways.
-One of my favorite autumn memories is going to see Frank Lloyd Wright’s Fallingwater and Kentuck Knob last year.
+One of my favorite autumn memories is going to see Frank Lloyd Wright’s Fallingwater and Kentuck Knob.
 We went in late October, so the fall colors were just past their peak, gorgeous nevertheless.

 As you float through the self-guided tour, the house and its balconies open up just where you wish they would.
 Everything, to the smallest detail, is carefully thought out, comfortable, warm, and comforting.
 Outside, old, melancholy trees welcome you.